 NRSA Institutional Predoctoral Training Grants Program Description and Guidelines

 Applicants are strongly encouraged to integrate quantitative biology or advanced statistical approaches in their programs to develop a mathematical fluency among all trainees.
-In addition, applicants are encouraged to propose innovative approaches to training that will prepare a strong and diverse biomedical and behavioral research workforce for the 21st century.
+In addition, applicants are encouraged to propose innovative approaches to training that will prepare a strong and diverse biomedical research workforce for the 21st century.

 Instructions for Preparing an NIGMS Predoctoral Training Grant Application